The Coffee Shop at the Edge of the World | Teen Ink

 “Do you?”
 Death asked.
 She suppressed a shiver as his gaze settled squarely on her.
 “How does one not recall their oldest companion?”

 The woman stared into the flickering flames behind her companion, uncertain.
 She remembers the exhilaration and adrenaline of running across an endless span of ice, the wind biting into her exposed skin.
 The catharsis of being able to feel so alive, feel so free in the universe.
 She remembers the sudden fear, her stomach dropping and her breathing becoming more shallow, as cracks spiderwebbed across the surface beneath her, with no land in sight.
-The overwhelming devastation as she realizes Time has caught up to her, and it might spell out her end.
+She experienced overwhelming devastation as she realized Time had caught up to her and that it might spell out her end.

 The author's comments: